-2020 Ofala Festival: Kalu greets Obi of Onitsha – The Sun Nigeria
+2020 Ofala festival: Kalu greets Obi of Onitsha – The Sun Nigeria

-Former Governor of Abia state and Chief Whip of the Senate, Senator Orji Kalu has felicitated with the Obi of Onitsha, Igwe Nnaemeka Achebe Agbogidi on the occasion of the 2020 Ofala festival.
+Former governor of Abia State and Chief Whip of the Senate, Dr. Orji Kalu, has felicitated with the Obi of Onitsha, Igwe Nnaemeka Achebe Agbogidi on the occasion of the 2020 Ofala festival.

-Applauding the efforts of the Obi of Onitsha in taking the Ofala festival to the global stage, Kalu called on the people of Onitsha to sustain their rich cultural heritage.
+Applauding the efforts of the Obi in taking the Ofala festival to the global stage, Kalu called on the people of Onitsha to sustain their rich cultural heritage.

 Kalu stressed that the annual Ofala festival remains a platform for advocating peace and unity across the country.